Best daily deals

 Loading chart ...

-There was a time when inexpensive audio products invariably equaled subpar sound quality, but fortunately, things have changed, and the Moondrop Chu II sound good.
+There was a time when inexpensive audio products invariably equaled subpar sound quality, but fortunately, things have changed, and the Moondrop Chu II sound great.
 The frequency response through the bass and midrange mirrors our headphone preference curve rather well, with only minor differences.
 Upper mid frequencies deviate a little more, with some extra output in the 3kHz ear gain region.
 There’s limited extension into the highest frequencies, though this is pretty good for a single driver.
 Overall, you can hear all parts of your music well.

 Lows, mids, highs